 There is a direct link between food and behaviour.
 High street brands often contain additives, ethoxyquins, colourants and preservatives, some of which affect our pets dramatically.
 We recommend you feed your dog a ‘clean’ or as ‘natural’ food as possible.

-Our basic advice is not to let clever marketing affect your dog’s nutritional welfare!
+Our basic advice is to feed as natural a diet as possible and not to let clever marketing affect your dog’s nutritional welfare!

 Find out about Best Behaviour School for Dogs puppy classes in Sevenoaks.